laech/laech.github.io/content/posts/2023-01-27-when-black-magic-fails-silently.md

 move on, because it all just work.

 Except when it shoots you in the foot to remind you it doesn't always work as advertised.
-If you are luckly, you'll get a big error screaming in your face, but often you are not that luckly, it breaks things silently and carries on.
+If you are lucky, you'll get a big error screaming in your face, but often you are not that luckily, it breaks things silently and carries on.

 Take Spring for example, a popular framework in the Java world.
 Say you want to run some code within a database transaction, you often